In Support of Political Literacy: ACT’s response to new research

 Response to this research

 Earlier this year ACT received funding from the NCS Trust C.I.C. to help develop a national programme to embed citizenship into schools.
-This includes funding to develop ITE modules and resources to support every teacher in developing their understanding of the subject.
-ACT has also established its Early Career Network to work with all trainees, and support NASBTT in delivering specialist subject support for trainee teachers and those new to citizenship - even if they are experienced teachers.
+This includes funding to develop ITE modules and resources and training events and online CPD to support every teacher in developing their understanding of the subject.
+ACT has also established its Early Career Network to work with all trainees, and support NASBTT in delivering specialist subject support for trainee teachers and those new to citizenship – even if they are experienced teachers.
 This should help bolster provision by non-specialist teachers.

 ACT works with a wide range of organisational partners to develop support for Citizenship including UK Parliament Education and Engagement, The Politics Project, Votes for Schools, the Bingham Centre, the Political Studies Association, The British Library and more and we quality-assure third party resources using an independent panel so that Citizenship teachers can be confident in the resources they are using with their learners.